Unitech/gridcontrol/DOC.md

 Each Server will have installed a networked process manager and One master will act as the orchestrator.

-This modules auto-link each process manager in the same grid name and allows to execute functions in any of them, in any languages.
+This module links automatically each process manager in the same grid name and allows to execute functions in any of them, in any languages.

 The more *GridControl* you add, the more calculation power you get.